-Christina is also a historian of nineteenth and twentieth century Australia, and co-authored with Mark Peel A History of Australia (Palgrave Macmillan, 2011).
-Her previous book, Australian’s Forgotten Prisoners: Civilians Interned by the Japanese in World War II (Cambridge University Press, 2007) won a 2008 NSW Premier’s History Prize.
+Christina is a prize-winning historian of nineteenth and twentieth century Australia.
+Her latest book is The Battle Within: POWs in postwar Australia (NewSouth, 2018).
+She co-authored with Mark Peel A History of Australia (Palgrave Macmillan, 2011; 2nd Edition, 2017)).
+Her book Australian’s Forgotten Prisoners: Civilians Interned by the Japanese in World War II (Cambridge University Press, 2007) won a 2008 NSW Premier’s History Prize.
 In 2009, she was awarded the Frederick Watson Fellowship by the National Archives of Australia.
 Christina’s first book, Deserted and Destitute: Motherhood, Wife Desertion and Colonial Welfare (ASP, 2002) was the recipient of a National Centenary of Federation Grant, and published the results of her PhD research into gender and welfare in colonial Victoria.

 A graduate of the University of Melbourne, Christina held an appointment as a Postdoctoral Fellow at Deakin University (1997-2000) and a Lectureship at the University of Adelaide (2001-02) before her appointment to Monash University in 2003.

 Christina is also an experienced academic administrator.
 She was Vice-President, Academic Board at Monash University, 2016-17 and has been an ERA coordinator for the 2015 and 2018 ERA rounds.